 In 2014, every explosion, bombing, and shooting in Mariupol slowly killed Andriy’s dreams of a better future, good education, and happy life.

 When the war started in Eastern Ukraine, Andriy’s family with six kids fled to the Western part of the country.
-The life for refugees is a huge challenge and trial, especially for a big family that must pull the pieces of broken hopes together and start life all over.
+Life for refugees is a huge challenge and trial, especially for a big family that must pull the pieces of broken hopes together and start life all over.

 However difficult this period has been for this family, they never passed up an opportunity to lend a helping hand to others in need.
 Tetyana, a teacher at their school was touched when the parents and all six children volunteered to help renovate a classroom at the local school.